Skip to content

 Q: I bought Indian shares before becoming NZ resident.
 Does FIF apply from year 1?

 A: Yes once you cross 183 days NZ residency.
 FIF applies on the first day you're NZ tax-resident with offshore portfolio holdings above the threshold.
-Pre-residency cost basis is used for FDR opening-value calculations.
+Pre-residency cost basis is used for R opening-value calculations.

 Q: Can I avoid FIF by holding shares through an Indian-resident relative?

 A: Partly.
 If you have no beneficial ownership, FIF doesn't catch the holdings.
-But Indian gift-tax, FEMA repatriation, and substance-over-form rules complicate this.
+But Indian gift-tax, repatriation, and substance-over-form rules complicate this.
 Don't try without specific cross-border CA advice.
 Book free CA appointment for structured planning.

 Country guides mentioned